Tavleenkm/__Scraper/CS325_p4/Module_5/README.md

 ## Extract Comments and Perform Sentiment Analysis
 Comment extraction and sentiment analysis will be automatically triggered after scraping the Reddit content.

+## Generate Plots
+To generate sentiment analysis plots, run:

+python plots.py
+The program will create plots based on sentiment analysis data and save them in the folder Plots under Data Directory.

 ## Authors: